 Key to Plane Lavatories, Exits, Galleys, Laptop Plugin Ports

-The Seat Guru information page on the airline you'll be flying with also shows you a color coded key.
-With this, you can scan the plane's interior and find lavatories, exits, galleys (kitchen areas), laptop plugin ports and desirable seats.
+Once you have the seating chart, scan the plane's interior and find lavatories, exits, galleys (kitchen areas), laptop plugin ports, and desirable seats.

-I know I don't want to sit near a bathroom.
-If I'm not feeling well, proximity to a bathroom might be important.
-If someone else isn't feeling well, sitting near a lavatory might be a drag.
-I'll want to know where the head is in relation to my seat!
+You might not want to sit next to a bathroom.
+But, if you are not feeling well or have a tendency to get airsick, then proximity to a bathroom might be important.
+But, it works both ways, so if someone else isn't feeling well, sitting near a lavatory might be a drag.

-An exit door in my aisle is not a bad thing; it means more legroom because of the space required for the door.
-It also means I may not get a window view at my elbow or that overhead storage may be limited.
+An exit door in your row is not a bad thing; it means more legroom because of the space required for the door.
+It also means you may not get a window view at your elbow (since the wing is there) or that the overhead storage space may be limited.

-When I first started flying, I thought that sitting near the galley (the airplane's kitchen area) meant that I'd be among the first to get inflight drinks and food.
-Not always true.
-Instead, the flight attendants cart their wares several rows back and I wind up last to be served, as well as being close to the kitchen clatter and smells.
+Sitting near the galley (the airplane's kitchen area) does not necessarily mean that you are among the first to get in-flight drinks and food.
+Flight attendants might cart their wares several rows back and you might wind up being among the last to be served, as well as being close to the kitchen noise and smells.

 Seats themselves are colored green (good), yellow (something's up with this seat), or red (yuck).Continue to 4 of 4 below.

 Once you've decided on a seat that looks perfect for you, log in to your online booking, check out the available seats on the flight, and choose a new one if you're willing to splash the cash on a better experience.